getpopper/popper/docs/sections/getting_started.md

 # Getting Started

 Popper is a workflow execution engine based on [Github Actions][gha] (GHA) written in Python.
-With Popper, you can execute workflows written in [HCL syntax][hcl-to-yml] locally on your machine without having to use Github's platform.
+With Popper, you can execute [HCL syntax][ghalang] workflows locally on your machine without having to use Github's platform.

 ## Installation

-### Pip

-We provide a `pip` package.
-To install:
+We provide a [`pip`][pip] package for Popper.
+To install simply run:

 ```bash
 pip install popper
 ```

-### Virtualenv

-Depending on your Python distribution or specific environment configuration, using Pip might not be possible (e.g. you need administrator privileges) or using `pip` directly might incorrectly install Popper (e.g. we have experienced issues with Conda packages).

-We highly recommend to install Popper in a Python virtual environment using [virtualenv][venv].
-We assume that `virtualenv` is installed in your environment (see [here for more][venv-install]).
+Depending on your Python distribution or specific environment configuration, using [Pip][pip] might not be possible (e.g. you need administrator privileges) or using `pip` directly might incorrectly install Popper.
+We **highly recommend** to install Popper in a Python virtual environment using [virtualenv][venv].
+The following installation instructions assume that `virtualenv` is installed in your environment (see [here for more][venv-install]).
 Once `virtualenv` is available in your machine, we proceed to create a folder where we will place the Popper virtual environment: